bohlinger/wavyMini/README.md

 Info on how-to clone a repository: https://help.github.com/en/articles/cloning-a-repository
 2. To make it consistent please use as target location your home directory e.g.: ~/wavyMini.
+3. Information on data, both observations and wave model output, needs to be given and stored in the files ~/wavyMini/pathfinder.py and ~/wavyMini/model_specs.py.
+Please adjust these files according to your plans.

 ### HELP
 Executable files usually have help function which can be read using e.g.: